intel/AccessibilityPlaybook/src/for-contributors.md

     * which screen readers do you test with?
     * do you test with Windows high-contrast mode?
     * do you test for keyboard accessibility?
+6. The date that the document was last updated